rcos/rcos-handbook/docs/mentoring/training.md

 ## When Is This Covered?

-We aim to have the first Mentor meeting of each semester immediately following the first RCOS meeting of the semester.
+We aim to have the first Mentor training meeting of each semester immediately following the first RCOS meeting of the semester.

 ## Mentor Time Commitments